kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 ### VIII.
 Conclusion:

-  Sakamoto Ryoma could be the most celebrated historical figure in Japan.
-He is admired for facilitating Japan's transition from feudal times to modern government.
-It was uncharted territory for Japan.
-I think of him when it comes to AI, as we know little of how AI could change not just coding but all forms of labor.
-One of my reasons for studying computer science is to know what changes could come from AI.
-If this course serves as any indicator, it's an optimistic future of increased productivity.
-Our labor is still esssential, and humans are not obsolete.
-But is it really so?
-Do my professors think so?
+  Sakamoto Ryoma is often hailed as one of Japan's most celebrated historical figures, revered for his pivotal role in facilitating Japan's transition from feudalism to modern governance.
+His efforts marked uncharted territory for Japan, symbolizing a significant era of transformation.
+I see parallels between Ryoma's endeavors and the realm of artificial intelligence (AI), as we currently possess  very limited insight into the potential scope of AI's impact.
+Will we need coders?
+Or any human labor?
+A driving force behind my pursuit of computer science lies in unraveling the implications of AI-driven changes.
+The trajectory of this course hints at an optimistic future characterized by heightened productivity.
+However, it prompts me to question: despite the continued importance of human labor, are we truly indispensable?
+Do my professors share this perspective?
+How can we make a reasonable forecast?

 ### AI Use in this Piece